WCGA/knowledge-base/docs/metadata.rst

 foo

-What format is required?
+What Format Is Required?
 ------------------------

 foo

-How to create metadata?
+How To Create Metadata?
 -----------------------

 foo

-How is the metadata displayed?
+How Is The Metadata Displayed?
 ------------------------------

 foo